Frequently Asked Questions for Adult Students

 Your transcript analyst’s contact information will be provided with your evaluation so that you can follow up with any questions you might have!

 Is there anything I can do if I’d like to get an idea of how my credits would transfer before I’m admitted?

 Yes!
-The Office of Admission will gladly do an unofficial review of your transfer work prior to your application or admission to the College.
+The Office of Admission will gladly do an unofficial review of your transfer work prior to your application or admission to the University.
 Provide a copy of your academic record and a transcript analyst will review your work for potential transfer credit.

 What is your academic calendar like?

 Our academic calendar consists of two 16-week semesters and a shorter summer session.
 A full look at our calendar is available online.

 How many classes do you have to take at a time?